paul-green-stone/linked-list-ADT/README.md

 **Overflow may occur!**.

-The match function takes two parameters: `data_1` and `data_2`.
-The `data_1` parameter takes data of the list node, and `data_2` is data to compare with.
-Keep in mind that a match function accepts `void*` pointers, and you cast/dereference them to the appropriate type in a `callback` function body.
+The match function has two parameters: `data_1` and `data_2`.
+The `data_1` parameter expects data of the list node, and `data_2` is data to compare with.
+Keep in mind that match functions accepts `const Data`.
+A user must  cast and dereference them to the appropriate type in a `match` function body.

 If a list contains complex data (e.g., structs, for example), the user must decide how to compare them.